Marathon Digital Holdings, Inc - GuruFocus.com

 All representation is on a contingency fee basis.
 Shareholders pay no fees or expenses.

-What is this Case About: Marathon Digital Holdings, Inc. (MARA) Must Restate its Financial Statements for Periods in 2021 and 2022
+What is this Case About: Marathon Digital Holdings, Inc. (MARA, Financial) Must Restate its Financial Statements for Periods in 2021 and 2022

 According to the complaint, defendants failed to disclose that the Company overstated the efficacy of its disclosure controls and procedures and internal control over financial reporting and as a result, Marathon's revenues and cost of revenue were materially misstated during the class period.